dipayandas2002/HackNPitch_include-iostream_PgHunt/README.md

 ```sh
    node app.js
    ```
+Open localhost:3000 in your browser to see the web page .

 You can also open the folder path in the powershell and write the same command as above to run the program.
-Open localhost:3000 in your browser to see the web page .

 ## Data Sources
-* Data used are added by the PG owners themselves and are all real data .
+* Data used are added by the PG owners themselves and are all real data.